The 6 Best Online Hearing Tests of 2024: Expert Reviewed

 Once you finish the test, you’ll receive an email where you can click “view result,” which opens a new tab.
 In the dropdown “what does this mean,” you can find your detailed results.
 The results are in a simple-to-read graph that breaks down the results by each ear and estimates your range of hearing: good, mild, moderate, or severe.
 Phonak offers in-person follow-up consultations with a hearing care specialist who can check your hearing needs further, provide audiological care, or help you find the hearing aid model that will work best for you.

-The follow-up appointment with Phonak isn’t as convenient to schedule as other tests we reviewed.
+The follow-up appointment with Phonak isn’t as convenient to schedule as the other tests we reviewed.
 The results page includes a link to the main page, where you can click “Find a Provider.”
-Then, enter your ZIP code and you’ll see a map of your local area with Phonak hearing centers highlighted.
+Then, enter your ZIP code, and you’ll see a map of your local area with Phonak hearing centers highlighted.
 The map shows the hearing center addresses but doesn’t include phone numbers to call the centers directly.
-You’ll have to do a separate search outside of the Phonak site to get phone numbers for the centers.
-If you want a simpler solution for scheduling follow-up care, you might consider the Eargo online hearing test instead.
+You’ll have to do a separate search outside the Phonak site to get phone numbers for the centers.
+If you want a simpler solution for scheduling follow-up care, consider the Eargo online hearing test instead.

 If you want easy-to-read, detailed results that break down your assessment by each ear, and you don’t mind going in person if your results show you have hearing loss, the Phonak online hearing test could be a step in the right direction for you.